mohammedhassan37/HCI-4E/README.md

 R18: Very often, I usually look at the health information.

 # 3. Tell me about a recent moment when you tried to shop sustainably.
 What happened?
-(Qualitative: real-world behaviour)
+(Qualitative: real-world behaviour)  [Back to Top](#top)

 R1: I placed an online order with a company that sources its food from local farms, I was very disappointed when food was delivered, as the cabbage had started to go off.